petar554/MM-backend/README.md

 - **Reflection Prompts**: Get prompted with questions to help reflect on your day, supporting a more balanced lifestyle.
 - **Color Switcher**: Users can toggle between a white-green and black-green theme for a customized visual experience.
 - **Motivational Imagery**: Inspirational images, to keep users motivated.
-- **Dedication Section**: A place to acknowledge individuals who inspired the app’s creation.
+- **Dedication Section**: A place to acknowledge individuals who inspired the app's creation.
 - **Monetization & Supporters**: Showcase contributors who have funded the app, with options for users to donate and support its development.

 ## Tech Stack